How to determine which marketing tactics are generating the highest-quality leads

 2. Split your audience in half and launch version A to one half and version B to the other.
 Launch your test with different audience groups, such as two separate email lists, or simply run two different ads side by side on Google or out-of-home (like a billboard).

 3. Measure relevant metrics.
-Use metrics like clickthrough rates and conversions to decide your winner.
+Use metrics like click-through rates and conversions to decide your winner.
 You can also use software like call tracking to determine which version in your A/B test is bringing in more qualified leads for both digital and traditional media.

-Run customer or audience surveys
+Run customer and audience surveys

 Surveys are tools you can use to pose questions to your audience anonymously and receive feedback related to your business, marketing and sales tactics, and customer satisfaction.
 They can help you get a pulse on how familiar people are with your business and how loyal your customers are to figure out if your marketing strategy is making a tangible impact.